 3.0 Table Layout and Equipment

 3.1 Poker shall be played at a table having on one side places for seated players and on the opposite side a place for the Dealer.
-Each poker table shall have a drop box attached to it.
+Each poker table may have a drop box attached to it.

 3.2 The layout cloth covering the poker table may display the name and/or logo of the casino.